nikenaml/time-series-forecasting-household-electric-power-consumption/README.md

 # Dataset Information
 ### Household Electric Power Consumption
+I'm trying to learn and build a deep learning approach with RNN Architecture using LSTM type with Bidirectional LSTM (BiLSTM) variant and the SGD optimizer to fit the data and then used to predict the image data.

 #### Context:
 Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.